Rocky Boy (Chippewa leader): The relocation to the Blackfeet Reservation

-Representatives from the United States continued to negotiate with Rocky Boy after the Valley County, Montana Chippewa Reservation quest.
-Many Chippewas were still landless and living near many white settlements and on the Coeur d'Alene Reservation and Flathead Reservation.
+Representatives from the United States continued to negotiate with Rocky Boy after the Valley County, Montana Ojibwe reservation quest.
+Many Ojibwe were still landless and living near many white settlements and on the Coeur d'Alene Reservation and Flathead Reservation.
 Many were also living on the Blackfeet Reservation.
-In 1909, Rocky Boy reached an agreement with the United States for a new home for the landless Chippewa from western Montana and Idaho, on the Blackfeet Reservation, between St. Mary, Babb, and the Canada–US border.
+In 1909, Rocky Boy reached an agreement with the United States for a new home for the landless Ojibwe from western Montana and Idaho, on the Blackfeet Reservation, between St. Mary, Babb, and the Canada–US border.

 They were relocated there in November 1909.
 Many did not like it and commenced to leave the Blackfeet Reservation.
-However, Rocky Boy remained with about 50 Chippewa.
+However, Rocky Boy remained with about 50 Ojibwe.

 The establishment of the Rocky Boy Reservation

-Many Chippewas and the Cree under Little Bear's leadership were still landless in 1910.
+Many Ojibwe and the Cree under Little Bear's leadership were still landless in 1910.
 Little Bear had no choice but to follow Rocky Boy as a result of the US Government's decision he and his subjects were Canadian Cree.
-Many Chippewa living on the Coeur d'Alene Reservation and Flathead Reservation continued to keep in contact with both Rocky Boy and Little Bear, as they continued the quest to find a reservation in Montana.
+Many Ojibwe living on the Coeur d'Alene Reservation and Flathead Reservation continued to keep in contact with both Rocky Boy and Little Bear, as they continued the quest to find a reservation in Montana.
 Finally in 1916, the United States established the Rocky Boy Reservation.
 Rocky Boy did not live to see the establishment of the joint Chippewa-Cree Reservation.
 Many claim he was assassinated.
-After news of the establishment of the new reservation was learned of by the landless Chippewa and Cree, they commenced to relocate to the new Reservation.
+After news of the establishment of the new reservation was learned of by the landless Ojibwe and Cree, they commenced to relocate to the new Reservation.